Instant Pot Mushroom Risotto

 Instant Pot Risotto

 It was shocking to me that you only set the pressure cooker function for 5 minutes.
-Sure there is a bit of extra time that needs to be factored in: the time for the pressure to build and the 5 minute countdown to start.
-But once the 5 minutes are up you actually do the quick release of the steam valve, and stir in those last final ingredients.
-You can stir a couple of tablespoons of cream into the risotto at the end as well, or even a couple of extra tablespoons of broth, if you want a looser texture.
+Sure, there is a bit of extra time that needs to be factored in: you need to saute the aromatics, mushrooms, and rice, and. once sealed, the appliance takes a few minutes for the pressure to build.
+Then the 5-minute pressure cooking time starts.
+But once the 5 minutes are up, you open the steam valve, and stir in those last final ingredients.

 The Instant Pot makes risotto super simple to make and also faster than you would imagine.